-A growth mindset is essential when preparing a strategic plan.
-Otherwise, it wouldn’t be ambitious enough—and if you’re here thinking about your long term goals, it means that most chances are that you already have a growth mindset.
+A growth mindset is essential when preparing a personal strategic plan.
+Otherwise, it wouldn’t be ambitious enough—and if you’re here thinking about your long term goals, it means that you likely already have a growth mindset.

-According to an essay in HBR (Harvard Business Review), “individuals who believe their talents can be developed (through hard work, good strategies, and input from others) have a growth mindset.
+According to an essay in Harvard Business Review, “individuals who believe their talents can be developed (through hard work, good strategies, and input from others) have a growth mindset.
 They tend to achieve more than those with a more fixed mindset (those who believe their talents are innate gifts).”

 The main trait that is associated with success is planning.
 It is sometimes more important than talent.

-There are tons of methods for building your personal strategy, and I’m going to cover some of them.
+There are many methods for building your personal strategy, and I’m going to cover some of them.
 They all share an understanding of a high-level vision, a sense of your values, and practical steps on how to get there.

 Horizons of Focus

 David Allen is one of the leading time management specialists globally with his famous book Getting Things Done: The Art of Stress-Free Productivity.
-One aspect of time management is the understanding of what you need to get done.
-Some people tend to move forward in the younger categories without spending some time thinking about what they actually need to get done.
+One aspect of time management is the understanding of what you need to get done in a personal strategic plan.

 This is where you set your vision for life.
-Of course, this is a big thing that requires you to think about what you would be happy with accomplishing perhaps decades from now.
-Subquestions are which jobs, lines of industry, impact, and legacy are you interested in.
+Of course, this is a big thing that requires you to think about what you would be happy with accomplishing decades from now.
+Sub-questions are which jobs, lines of industry, impact, and legacy are you interested in.

-For example: if you want to become a successful entrepreneur, you can ask yourself why’s that.
-If the cause is to make an impact, you can ask yourself additional questions, such as whether this is the best way to make an impact.
-If you decide that it is, you might wonder why you want an impact.
-Perhaps it is because there is something you deeply care about.
-That was a simple partial example of examining yourself and your vision.
+For example, if you want to become a successful entrepreneur, you can ask yourself why that is.
+If the “why” is to make an impact, you can ask yourself additional questions, such as whether this is the best way to do that.

 Your vision shouldn’t be only on professional goals; it should be on every life goal you care about.
-A bad example would be: “to be the most successful businessman or woman ever!”
+A bad example would be: “To be the most successful entrepreneur ever.”
 It is not unique and does not address your inner wants and needs.
 A good one would be specific, non-generic for you and your personal goals.

-By choosing a long-term goal specific for you, you can continue to the next step of figuring out how your new few years will be like.
+By choosing a long-term goal specific for you, you can continue to the next step of figuring out how what the next few years will look like.

 The second part of this horizon is principles.
 By choosing your principles, you can re-examine your choices and see if they amount to your expectation from yourself.

-Now that you have clearly defined your goal in life, you can plan the next few years.
-Every ambitious goal takes time to accomplish and you should, on the one hand, plan how to get there and on the second, understand that flexibility is vital during these times as there are a lot of changes going on.
+Now that you have clearly defined your goal in life as part of your personal strategic plan, you can plan the next few years.
+Every ambitious goal takes time to accomplish.
+You should plan how to get there and understand that flexibility is vital during these times, as there are a lot of changes going on.

-This is when you decide on specific goals, such as career path.
-If you aim to be a writer and your goal is to become a columnist in the New York Times eventually, what would get you there?
+This is when you decide on specific goals, such as a career path.
+If you aim to be a writer, and your goal is to become a columnist in the New York Times, what would get you there?
 If your dream is to start a successful startup, what can you do to learn the right things to qualify you as a leading entrepreneur?
-And, if your goal is to be a world-class game designer, what should you do to get there.
-The examples can go on.

 When considering the next specific moves you should take, it is always recommended to find a mentor to consult with.
-Someone you look up to and picture their life as ones that you would like to have.
+This is someone you look up to and picture their life as one that you would like to have.
 They are usually at least 10-15 years older and successful in achieving their goals.

-What would be the next 3-5 years step to get you to your vision?
-This is not an easy question to answer.
-But broadly speaking, you should envision a road that can’t be 100% clear sometimes and still takes you in the right direction.
+What would be the next step to get you to your vision?
+This is not an easy question to answer, but broadly speaking, you should envision a road that can’t be 100% clear sometimes and still takes you in the right direction.

 Horizon 3: One- to Two-Year Goals and Objectives

-So, what’s the next year’s going to look like?
 Let’s say that you chose a specific career path.
-Now, you should focus on what would be the main criteria and key performance indicators that would help you get there.
-That may seem far from your vision, but visions are, by nature, sometimes a bit far.
+Now, you should focus on the main criteria and key performance indicators that would help you get there.
+That may seem far from your vision, but visions are, by nature, a bit far out.